Robotech (comics): Antarctic Press (1997-1998)

 These stories consisted chiefly of standalone side-stories and spinoffs featuring mostly the original Macross Saga characters.
 Most of the stories were strongly revisionist in nature, and sometimes involved established characters acting out-of-character, even occasionally to the point of camp.
-Because of Antarctic Press' decision not to enlist the talents of John and Jason Waltrip to finish The Sentinels (which, by the end of its academy run, was 80% complete, storywise), many fans are highly critical of Antarctic's Robotech comics.
+The stories featuring the Macross Saga also frequently used character and vehicle designs unique to the film Macross: Do You Remember Love?, which Harmony Gold did not have rights to license at the time.
+Because of Antarctic Press' decision not to enlist the talents of John and Jason Waltrip to finish The Sentinels (which, by the end of its academy run, was 80% complete, story-wise), many fans are highly critical of Antarctic's Robotech comics.

-Most notably criticised was Sentinels: Rubicon, which theoretically picks up many years after the Sentinels story would have concluded.
+Most notably criticized was Sentinels: Rubicon, which theoretically picks up many years after the Sentinels story would have concluded.
 Those two issues bore no resemblance to any previous (or subsequent) Robotech material, and featured art that was virtually incomprehensible.
 Rubicon ended abruptly, two issues into a proposed seven-issue series, with many fans applauding the decision.

 Antarctic's Robotech license was abruptly revoked in 1998, with no explanation offered.